Check out the latest at Jervis library

 Did you know?

-The library has lots of soup and slow cooker cookbooks to borrow for warm recipe ideas on these cold winter nights.
-Call the library at 315-336-4570 to make a browsing appointment to choose your own, or ask a librarian to select a few and make a curbside appointment to pick them up.
+To read all about Dr. King’s life and legacy, call the library at 315-336-4570 to make a browsing appointment to choose your own books, or ask a librarian to select a few and make a curbside appointment to pick them up.

 Read all about it